ledlaux/pikoPD/docs/manual.md

 | 93        | Delay Bypass           |
 | 120       | Debug Toggle           |

 You can enable the masterFX in the board.json.
-To use safe volume it is recomended to keep limiter on.
-I added a simple delay utilising delayline from DaisySP library.
-You can use your own fx by adding code to audioFunc after the pd audio processing in the main.cpp.
+To use safe volume it is recomended to keep the Limiter on.

 # Sample Loading